 Confluence: Confluence is a web-based wiki that connects to an Atlassian cloud and allows agencies to create and share web pages, documentation and media assets that can be customized to fit the needs of a specific agency.
 Confluence also offers a secure cloud option that adheres to major compliance standards including FedRAMP and HIPAA.

-Jira Service Desk: Jira Service Desk offers an IT support ticketing and task management system that can be accessed through a one-touch customer portal on an agency’s website, or through a central email address.
+Jira Service Management: Jira Service Management offers an IT support ticketing and task management system that can be accessed through a one-touch customer portal on an agency’s website, or through a central email address.
 Service Desk is meant to complement the efforts of existing IT service professionals working to address on-premises and remote network issues impacting agency staff and citizens interacting with digital assets.

 Crowd: Crowd delivers centralized identity management and log-in security for public and private sector Atlassian customers.
 For the public sector, in particular, Crowd offers an integrated approach to modernizing and streamlining digital government workflows with the help of the Atlassian tools (like Confluence or Jira) through a single sign-on experience.
 Once deployed, users can be managed by agency admins from multiple directories, including: Active Directory, LDAP, OpenLDAP or Microsoft Azure AD.
 Crowd allows agency IT teams to control authentication permissions from a single location; adding an extra layer of security and visibility.